jpjh/PQBR_PLASMIDS/docs/1_Assembly.md

 conjugation in the lab, further supporting our inference that the plasmid is unstable/lost.

-**pQBR58**: Illumina sequencing indicated low coverage for regions of interest (except for a short contig encoding a *mer* operon), suggesting that the plasmid was in the process of being lost when the sample was sequenced.
+**pQBR58**: Illumina sequencing indicated a ~75 kb fragment, but this was at lower coverage (~0.3x) compared with the chromosome.
+The *mer* containing region (~8.5 kb) was connected to the chromosome and at ~1x, suggesting that the plasmid was in the process of being lost when the sample was sequenced.
 We were not able to detect conjugation in the lab, further supporting our inference that the plasmid is unstable/lost.

 **pQBR127**: MASH distance clustering indicated that this sample matched both Group I and Group III sequences, which may indicate that more than